google/html-quiz/README.md

 Categories are determined by the H2 elements and each question and answer is specified as two DIV or P elements.
 If either question or answer is just a single paragraph a single P element can be used, otherwise a DIV element is necessary.
-Because of some scripts limitations, there must be at least two categories.
-And there must be exactly five questions per category – if any are missing, a greyed out box will be displayed.
+Because of script's limitations, there must be at least two categories.
+There is no limit on number of questions per category, but if some categories have fever questions, a greyed out box will be displayed.

 You can put almost any kind of HTML in either a question or an answer so this includes images, embedded audio or video, etc.  Beware that